szweibel/workshops/newest_python.md

 print("\n--- Top 5 Busiest Agencies in Brooklyn ---")
 print(df_brooklyn['agency'].value_counts().head(5))
 ```

-This two-step analysis—filtering and then summarizing—gives us a much more specific insight.
-We've moved from a general overview to a focused finding: in Brooklyn, the NYPD is by far the most frequently contacted agency for 311 complaints.
+In Brooklyn, the NYPD is by far the most frequently contacted agency for 311 complaints.

 ***

 ### **New Chapter 16: Project Part D - Data Visualization**

-Our exploratory analysis has revealed several key insights.
+Our exploratory analysis has revealed several ky insights.
 Now, we must communicate them. **Data visualization** is the most powerful tool for this.
 A well-designed plot can convey a pattern or insight far more effectively than a table of numbers.
 We will use **Seaborn** and **Matplotlib**, which work together to create beautiful and informative graphics.

 #### Visualization 1: The Distribution of Resolution Times